peytoncordero/DRI25/pandas.md

 ---
 title: 'Introduction to Data Wrangling, Cleaning, and Analysis with Python and Pandas' cover title: Pandas
-description: 'In this workshop, we are going to learn some basic commands in [Pandas](https://pandas.pydata.org/pandas-docs/stable/getting_started/overview.html), an expansive Python library for working with tabular data like CSV files.
+description: 'In this workshop, we are going to learn some basic commands in Pandas, an expansive Python library for working with tabular data like CSV files.
 You can think of Pandas as a more powerful version of Excel that operates within the Python environment, where you can wrangle, clean, analyze, and visualize data.
-Knowing how to use Pandas is important if you plan on working with datasets that include qualitative and/or quantitative data points.'
+Knowing how to use Pandas is important if you plan on working with datasets that include qualitative and/or quantitative data points organized in a table format.'

 programming_language: 'jupyter'